JosephEoff/josepheoff.github.io/_posts/2020-06-26-soilmoisture-1.md

 It's made of the following components:

 1. A NodeMCU ESP32S running the flora firmware.
-2. A simple MQTT client in python that just prints out all received messages.
+2. A simple MQTT client in Python that just prints out all received messages.
 3. A Mosquitto MQTT server installed on my computer rather than on a separate server machine.
 4. An OEM relabeled (cheaper) Xiaomi MiFlora sensor.